fsfe/reuse-api/doc/install.md

 ## Docker image build

-The [`Dockerfile`] contains build instructions for a Docker container in which reuse-api can run.
+The `Dockerfile` contains build instructions for a Docker container in which reuse-api can run.
 After installing the requirements, it installs reuse-api using `python -m pip install .`, all as described in the previous sections.

-Within the Docker container, reuse-api runs as non-privilleged user “fsfe” for security reasons.
+Within the Docker container, reuse-api runs as non-privilleged user for security reasons.